misterfish/stick/README.md

 	}

 To make an `animal` instance, you pass this prototype object to Object.create, then assign properties.
-If you wish you can treat one of these instances as a prototype for a new kind of object, a `dog` for example, copy in some more functions, use Object.create again, and so on.
+If you wish you can treat one of these objects as a prototype for a new kind of object, a `dog` for example, copy in some more functions, use Object.create again, and so on.

+(Nothing will stop you from using `Object.create` on an object with non-method properties in it, and it will probably do what you want, but it's best avoided).

-We encapsulate this process with the notion of a factory, which is an object which knows how to spawn objects of a certain type.
+We encapsulate this process with the notion of a factory, which is an object which knows how to spawn objects of a certain sort.

     import { factory, } from 'stick-js'